-Even if Ms. Ortega Rodriguez would be safe from her abuser somewhere else in Colombia (which counsel does not concede), this would not be reasonable when considered in light of the factors set forth in the controlling regulation and case law.
+Even if Ms. Stern would be safe from her abuser somewhere else in Colombia (which counsel does not concede), this would not be reasonable when considered in light of the factors set forth in the controlling regulation and case law.
 Expert testimony establishes that it is extremely difficult, if not impossible, for Colombian women to relocate to an area without family support and employment.
-“Relocating to another part of the country is not viable because Ms. Ortega Rodriguez would need to have a job to support herself,” which she does not have.
+“Relocating to another part of the country is not viable because Ms. Stern would need to have a job to support herself,” which she does not have.
 “Moreover, relocation is not viable as the government does not have relocation programs for women victims of violence.”
 Moreover, the current situation in Colombia under the pandemic of Covid-19 has deteriorated considerably for women who are victims of violence due to the government lockdowns which have forced women to remain at home with their abuser.
 Not only has domestic violence increased, protections are unavailable for female victims of violence.
 Femicides have increased in the country, especially under the Covid-19 pandemic.

-Taken together, because there have been no fundamental changes in conditions in Colombia (arguably only a worsening of the conditions) and internal relocation is neither safe nor reasonable, the government cannot rebut the presumption of Ms. Ortega Rodriguez’s well-founded fear of future persecution.
+Taken together, because there have been no fundamental changes in conditions in Colombia (arguably only a worsening of the conditions) and internal relocation is neither safe nor reasonable, the government cannot rebut the presumption of Ms. Stern’s well-founded fear of future persecution.

-Ms. Ortega Rodriguez Has a Well-Founded Fear of Future Persecution
+Ms. Stern Has a Well-Founded Fear of Future Persecution

-Even without the presumption, Ms. Ortega Rodriguez has a well-founded fear of future persecution if returned to Colombia.
+Even without the presumption, Ms. Stern has a well-founded fear of future persecution if returned to Colombia.
 A well-founded fear of persecution includes a subjective element (i.e., the fear is genuine) and an objective element (i.e., the fear is reasonable).
 The applicant’s credible testimony is enough to satisfy the subjective component as long as it is consistent and sufficiently detailed to provide a plausible and coherent account of the basis for her fear.
 Once the subjective fear of persecution is established, the applicant need only show that such fear is grounded in reality to meet the objective element of the test; that is, she must present credible, specific and detailed evidence that a reasonable person in her position would fear persecution.
 Even a 10% chance of persecution on a protected ground is enough to meet this burden.
-Should Ms. Ortega Rodriguez return to Colombia, her fear of future persecution is well-founded – she has more than the requisite 10 % chance of persecution.
+Should Ms. Stern return to Colombia, her fear of future persecution is well-founded – she has more than the requisite 10 % chance of persecution.

-Ms. Ortega Rodriguez’s Fear is Subjectively Genuine
+Ms. Stern’s Fear is Subjectively Genuine

-Ms. Ortega Rodriguez has a genuine fear of persecution if she is forced to return to Colombia.
-She is terrified that Guillermo will subject her to further physical and sexual violence, and will kill her if she returns.
-She is even more fearful that he might harm her in those ways now that she has fled the country against his demands, which Guillermo would view as a challenge to his masculinity and patriarchal authority.
-As the expert Prof. Gutierrez Rivera stated, “Tatiana’s fears of being killed if she returns to Colombia appear to be justified.
+Ms. Stern has a genuine fear of persecution if she is forced to return to Colombia.
+She is terrified that Mateo will subject her to further physical and sexual violence, and will kill her if she returns.
+She is even more fearful that he might harm her in those ways now that she has fled the country against his demands, which Mateo would view as a challenge to his masculinity and patriarchal authority.
+As Prof. Gutierrez Rivera stated, “[Ms. Stern]’s fears of being killed if she returns to Colombia appear to be justified.
 The abuse that she suffered, including violent rape, and choking, threats to maim and kill, and relentless and chronic stalking, have been identified as risk factors for an increased probability of murder.”
 She knows what he is capable of, and her fear that he will follow through is very real.
 He has made threats to kill her in the past if she ever leaves him and she believes he would have no qualms about killing a “disobedient” woman.

-Ms. Ortega Rodriguez’s Fear is Objectively Reasonable
+Ms. Stern’s Fear is Objectively Reasonable